Trust Staff (Central team)

 Jessica joined the trust in October 2023, bringing a wealth of experience in administration with her.
 A highly organised individual, Jessica has worked in many industries from corporate business, to the hospitality and event industry.
 Often working in high-pressure environments, she is used to working to tight deadlines and using her keen attention to detail.

-Mrs Sandra Morgan - HR Manager
+Mrs Alison Morris - HR Manager

 Mrs Kerry French - Local Governance Professional